Thursday, March 1, 2012

 Divine Encounters

-Later the next evening after making dinner reservations with friends we decided to leave a little early and check out a particular area near our resort.
+The next evening, after making dinner reservations with friends, we decided to leave a little early to check out a particular area near our resort.
 We were waiting in line for the quick boat trip when my husband looked over and recognized a coworker whom we hadn't seen for a few years.
 His wife and I had become friends on a trip to Europe several years before, but had recently lost contact over the last year or so.
 I thought about her often and loved looking at the pictures of our trip.
-After getting reacquainted our friend told me how much it meant to his wife that I had stayed in touch with her.
+After getting reacquainted, our friend told me how much it meant to his wife that I had stayed in touch with her.
 And then he told us something so sad that I had to fight back tears.
 Their son had passed away just a few short months before.
 He sat there on that little tour boat pouring out his heart.
-I immediately began to pray for him and his wife, I can't even imagine the terrible pain of losing a child.
-He asked me for my contact info again to give to his wife and I encouraged him to have her get in touch with me.
+I immediately began to pray for him and his wife.
+I can't even imagine the terrible pain of losing a child.
+He asked me for my contact info again to give to his wife, and I encouraged him to have her contact me.
 That chance meeting was no accident.
 I will be praying for them--just as if I had lost one of my own children.
 My heart just breaks for them.

-And then a couple of nights later as we sat having dinner with 2 other couples the topic of grand-parenting came up.
+And then a couple of nights later, as we sat having dinner with 2 other couples, the topic of grand-parenting came up.
 Now, I'm an old hand at this grand-parenting thing, I'm a pro, really I am!
 I've been doing this gig for 10 years now.
-Add to that my degree in psychology and yes, yes, I do have something to bring to the table.
+Add to that my degree in psychology, and yes, yes, I do have something to bring to the table.
 Not advice, not corrective criticism either, but more like wisdom--a been there, done that mentality.
-I was able to sit, listen, evaluate and empathize.
-As I sat there listening to these 2 new grandmothers share their hearts I began to pray for them.
-I could understand their frustration and their hurt and I could hear the pain in their voices.
+I was able to sit, listen, evaluate, and empathize.
+As I sat there listening to these 2 new grandmothers share their hearts, I began to pray for them.
+I could understand their frustration and their hurt, and I could hear the pain in their voices.
 Grand-parenting isn't the easiest thing in the world.
 But, either was parenting.
-So, I sat there listening to their woes, I nodded sympathetically, I uttered a reassuring word or two, and I even shared some of my own experiences.
-But, in the , nd I reminded them of what it was like for us as young moms.
-How we were indeed just as oblivious of hurting our parents as our children are now, how we wanted to do things our own way and how it was ok for us to make mistakes.
-How we did not need nor did we want unsolicited advice--especially not from the dreaded in-laws.
-We were adults, we were the parents and we were bound and determined to do things our own way.
+So, I sat there listening to their woes, nodded sympathetically, offered a reassuring word or two, and even shared some of my own experiences.
+But in the end, I reminded them of what it was like for us as young moms.
+How we were indeed just as oblivious of hurting our parents as our children are now, how we wanted to do things our own way, and how it was ok for us to make mistakes.
+How we did not need, nor did we want, unsolicited advice — especially not from the dreaded in-laws.
+We were adults, we were the parents, and we were bound and determined to do things our own way.

 It's ok for us grandmothers to get our feelings hurt, to get our feathers ruffled, and to whine about it to our husbands and friends, but in the end, it's important for us to keep those wonderful words of wisdom to ourselves.
 Our kids do not need nor do they want our advice.
-And low and behold--guess what?
-They are going to do just as good of a job at raising their child as we did with ours.
-I will pray for my friends, I will listen to them, I will advise them to hold their tongues, so that they can be the best parent/grandparent/in-law possible.
+And lo and behold--guess what?
+They are going to do just as good a job at raising their child as we did with ours.
+I will pray for my friends, listen to them, and advise them to hold their tongues so they can be the best parent/grandparent/in-law possible.
 We all need prayer in that area.
 It isn't easy to stop parenting your children even after they are all grown up and parenting their own.
 No, it isn't easy at all--but what in this life is easy when you think about it.
 Life is hard at times.
-However, we just can't take it so personally and if we desire a good relationship with our children we have to work at it.
+However, we just can't take it so personally, and if we desire a good relationship with our children, we have to work at it.
 I assured them that if and when their kids ever needed them, they'd call.

 I hope that I helped them in some small way.
 I hope they left dinner that evening feeling better about themselves.
-I hope they left feeling a little more positive about the life as a grandparent.
-It is a wonderful thing--grand-parenting.
-And the most important thing we can do as grandparents is to pray and the 2nd most important thing was can do is keep our mouths shut.
+I hope they left feeling a little more positive about life as a grandparent.
+It is a wonderful thing — grandparenting.
+And the most important thing we can do as grandparents is pray, and the 2nd most important thing is to keep our mouths shut.
 Seriously--be quiet.
 And pray.

 No comments: